 Curl pattern is only one part of your hair type

-You may have realized by now that two women with the same curl pattern can have hair that looks completely different, that is because curl pattern is only one part of the hair type equation.
+You may have realized by now that two women with the same curl pattern can have hair that looks completely different.
+That is because curl pattern is only one part of the hair type equation.
 Other important factors are porosity, length, width, and density.
-In other words, is your hair long or short, fine or coarse, thick or thin - these will all drastically affect the way your hair looks and how it reacts to products.
+In other words, whether your hair long or short, fine or coarse, thick or thin — these will all drastically affect the way your hair looks and how it reacts to products.

 Does it matter?

-With so much information out there, focusing on tips and reviews from those who share your curl pattern will likely be more beneficial than advice from people in a different category, preventing hair fails that make you want to reach for the flat iron.
-As with all things, it takes trial and error, but knowing your curl pattern can help cut down on the error.
+With so much information out there, focusing on tips and reviews from those who share your curl pattern will likely be more beneficial than advice from people in a different category, and will prevent hair fails that make you want to reach for the flat iron.
+As with all things, it takes trial and error, but knowing your curl pattern can help cut down on the errors.